pan1kt/GamingTweaks/README.md

 `bcdedit /set x2apicpolicy enable` <br/>

 You can also try playing with `bcdedit /set useplatformtick true`, but most of the time this is not correct.
 Test it.
+If you still see stuttering/problems, you can try changing useplatformtick or HPET (BIOS)

 ## MSI-Mode